IvanHuska/ivan-bloccit/README.md

 * ...

-##Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
+##ihuska-Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.

 Made with my mentor Phil at [Bloc](http://bloc.io).